UCL-EO/geog0111/notebooks/Install.md

 # Running on UCL JupyterHub

-1. Make sure you have the [UCL VPN](https://www.ucl.ac.uk/isd/services/get-connected/ucl-virtual-private-network-vpn) installed and running OR that you are running from [Desktop@UCL](https://www.ucl.ac.uk/isd/services/computers/remote-access/desktopucl-anywhere)
+1. Make sure you in the UCL domain OR have the [UCL VPN](https://www.ucl.ac.uk/isd/services/get-connected/ucl-virtual-private-network-vpn) installed and running OR that you are running from [Desktop@UCL](https://www.ucl.ac.uk/isd/services/computers/remote-access/desktopucl-anywhere)
 2. Log on the the [UCL JupyterHub](https://jupyter.data-science.rc.ucl.ac.uk/).
 3. Navigate to the directory `geog0111/notebooks`
 4. Access the notebooks you want directly, or via the [index](TIMETABLE.md).